Exploiting Negative Capacitance for Unconventional Coulomb Engineering

 Setting $C_{q} = 0$ recovers the familiar stability condition for the widely studied Metal-Ferroelectric-Insulator-Metal (MFIM) structure~\cite{salahuddindatta2008,park2019modeling,iniguez2019ferroelectric}.
 In the opposite limit of $C_{q}\to\infty$, the MF2IM structure decouples into two separate capacitors (assuming the 2DES is connected to a charge reservoir), and NC cannot be stabilized in this case.

-\textit{\textbf{Scope:}} \textbf{\textit{Fig.~\ref{Fig1}(b)}} illustrates the scope of Eq.~(\ref{Eq3}) by treating the capacitances as free variables.
-In conventional Coulomb engineering where all geometric capacitances are positive, the tunability of $V_{\text{eff}}$ is limited to region I (assuming $C_{q}>0$).
-The inclusion of $C_{nc}<0$ opens up new regimes, indicated as regions II and III.
-Most strikingly, in region III the \textit{sign} of $V_{\text{\text{eff}}}$ can be reversed while still satisfying the stability condition in Eq.~(\ref{Eq5}), transforming the naturally repulsive electron-electron interaction into an effective attraction.
+Fig.~\ref{Fig1}(b) illustrates the first main result of this work by treating the capacitances as free variables.
+In conventional Coulomb engineering, where all capacitances are positive, the tunability of $V_{\text{eff}}$ is limited to region I. The inclusion of $C_{nc}<0$ opens additional regimes, labeled regions II and III.
+According to Eq.~(\ref{Eq4}), region II is unstable against charge fluctuations.
+If the system is tuned into this region|for example, by varying $C_{q}$|the charge distribution will reconfigure to restore stability.
+This behavior may provide a new diagnostic tool for probing NC materials.
+In contrast, region III remains stable while reversing the \textit{sign} of $V_{\mathrm{eff}}$, converting the intrinsically repulsive electron–electron interaction into an effective attraction.
+Moreover, as per Eq.~(\ref{Eq3}), the magnitude of this attractive $V_{\mathrm{eff}}$ can be engineered to reach large values through careful matching of the constituent capacitances.
+In the remainder of this work, we focus on region III, emphasizing model experimental platforms capable of realizing this regime.